Step 2: Workflow

 4. Insert or refresh review rows - creates or updates queue rows in review_queue.

-5. AI quality scoring - computes quality signals for later review decisions.
+5. AI quality scoring - computes quality signals for later review decisions and persists all score fields (including brisque_score and clip_aesthetic_score) with deterministic fallback values when needed.

 6. Resize images for Ollama - writes temporary model-ready files and tracks ollama_path.